AppliedRecognition/Ver-ID-Credentials-Android-Sample/README.md

 		boolean showGuide = true;
 		// If you want to show the result of the scan to the user set this to true boolean showResult = true;
+		// To extract a face that's suitable for face recognition boolean detectFaceForRecognition = true;
 		// Set the region where the requested card was issued.
 		// If you want the API to guess use the RegionUtil utility class.
 		// The utility class will base the region on the device's SIM card provider